jiangmengli/CoCoNet/README.md

 # CoCoNet

-This paper ``Modeling Multiple Views via Implicitly Preserving Global Consistency and Local Complementarity'' is accepted by IEEE TKDE in 2022.
+This paper ''Modeling Multiple Views via Implicitly Preserving Global Consistency and Local Complementarity'' is accepted by IEEE TKDE in 2022.

 ### Install the PyTorch based environment for CoCoNet.
 ```bash